dgonza49/MatrixScript/README.md

 # MatrixScript
 This is a Bash Script
-To Run this command-line program a number of steps are required:
+To Run this command-line program:

 1. Clone or download repository:
     $  git clone https://github.com/dgonza49/MatrixScript.git